 An electronic logging device is a system that includes a hardware device that connects to the electronic control module of a vehicle’s engine.
 When connected to the diagnostic port, the ELD system automatically tracks drive time and stores the record of duty status (RODS), along with other important data.

-All ELDs must be registered with the Federal Motor Carrier Safety Administration (FMCSA), and self-certified to be compliant with the Federal ELD mandate.
-ELDs aren’t in compliance if they aren’t registered with the FMCSA, even though the system may be properly installed.
+All ELDs must be registered with the Federal Motor Carrier Safety Administration (FMCSA), and self-certified to be compliant with the Federal mandate.
+Electronic logging devices aren’t in compliance if they aren’t registered with the FMCSA, even though the system may be properly installed.

 To fully understand the mandate and its different requirements, take a look at our complete guide to ELD Mandate.